EmmanuelRE8/PAIR_Bot/README.md

 # Emmanuel's P.A.I.R.
 (Personal AI Résumé) 🤖

 **PAIR** (*Personal AI Résumé*) is an interactive, AI-powered version of my professional journey.
-It combines a dynamic portfolio with conversational intelligence — allowing recruiters and peers
+It combines a dynamic portfolio with conversational intelligence, allowing recruiters and peers
 to explore my projects, skills, and impact through natural dialogue.

 ---